List on Bids44 →

 Advantages — Why Buyers Pick the Daikin 1.5 Ton Inverter AC in 2026

-R32 Refrigerant for Environmental Friendliness: Most Daikin inverter ACs from the past few years use R32 refrigerant, which has a significantly lower Global Warming Potential (GWP) compared to older refrigerants like R410A.
-This makes it a more environmentally conscious choice without compromising cooling efficiency.
+Environmentally Friendly R32 Refrigerant.
+Most Daikin inverter models from the last 5-6 years use R32 refrigerant, which has a lower Global Warming Potential (GWP) compared to older refrigerants.
+This is a small but positive factor for environmentally conscious buyers.

 Disadvantages — Why You Might Skip the Daikin 1.5 Ton Inverter AC in 2026